Skip to main content

 Consuming assets

 Using an asset is straightforward.
-In a task, simply call get_data, as exemplified by this line from XKCDExplainer:
+In a task, call get_data for data assets or get_model for model assets:

 self.img_url = self.prj.get_data("xkcd")